adriendupuis/ezplatform-admin/README.md

 Features
 --------

-* Content
+* Content Usage
   - Content Type Usage: Content count per content type.
+  - Example Finder: Find best and bad content examples for each field of a content type.
 * Navigation
   - Tab Opener: Open a tab according to URL hash.
-Example: Right-click on a non-first tab and open it in a new window, the tab is opened.
+Example: Right-click on a tab and open it in a new window, the tab is opened.

 TODO
 ----

-* Content
-  - Content type's good examples finder
 * Users
   - User creation command
   - Password update command